Ttanvi996/Churn-Prediction-in-Telecom-Industry-using-Logistic-Regression/README.md

 **Why Logistic Regression?**
 - Simple and easy to understand
-- Works well for binary problems
+- Works well for binary problems(yes/no)
-- Fast training
+- Trains faster compared to complex models
 - Provides interpretable results
+- Requires less computational power
+- Helps understand how each feature affects churn
+- Suitable for medium and large datasets
+- Easy to implement using Scikit-learn

 ## Techniques Used